teacherguy2020/now-playing/alexa/README.md

 - The API is the single source of truth for selection/queue logic and returns the resolved track/path metadata to Alexa.
 - Alexa playback is file-based from the resolved path/URL; it is **not** a live audio stream from the MPD queue.
 - Alexa responses are conversational wrappers around those API outcomes.
 - Alexa playback is intended for use while in a different room than your moOde pi.
 Therefore moOde (MPD) does not play when the skill is in use.
+- You can make changes to the queue while Alexa is playing.
+- Alexa will respect shuffle setting (on or off).
+It tries to faithfully replicate how moOde would behave.

 Queue-first behavior (prepped queue):